 Our top picks are based on the quality of the design, the number of exercises that can be performed using the gym equipment, the brand name, reviews, and online availability.

-Best Overall: Bowflex Revolution Home Gym
+Bowflex Revolution

-If you’re looking for the absolution best, this home gym machine is what you want.
-Bowflex has been the leader in home gym equipment since 1986, and their name is extremely well-known.
+Bowflex has been the leader in home gym equipment since 1986, and its name is extremely well-known.

 In simple terms, the resistance on this machine is consistent throughout the entire range of motion.

 With the preacher curl attachment, you can blast your arms.
 The leg extension will help you get strong and muscular legs.
-Finally, use the vertical bench for flys, wide-grip bench presses, and much more.
+Finally, use the vertical bench for flys, wide-grip bench presses, and more.

 This home gym is, without a doubt, our top pick!